-School Investigation - The Formal Complaints Procedure (Stage 1 and 2)
+School Investigation - The Formal

+Complaints Procedure (Stage 1 and 2)

 If you feel the issue raised has not been resolved through the School Resolution process and you wish to pursue it further you may raise it through the formal procedure.
 To do this you must write a formal letter of complaint.
-Please see below as to whom your complaint should be addressed.
-You may use the form in Appendix 1 at the end of this policy to submit your formal complaint.
-A copy of this form is also available on the school website.
+Please see below as to whom your complaint should be addressed (you may use the form in Appendix 1).
 Your letter should set out clearly the complaint which has previously been discussed and why you feel that the issue is unresolved.
 It is also helpful if you can set out in your letter what resolution you are seeking.
 You will be notified within five days following receipt of your letter acknowledging that it has been received and who will be looking into the matter.